Smart Revise: Your Guide to Better Writing

 Go through your piece specifically looking for:

-• Wordiness: Are there phrases that can be shortened? (e.g., “due to the fact that” becomes “because”).
+- Wordiness: Are there phrases that can be shortened? (e.g., “due to the fact that” becomes “because”; “in order to” becomes “to”).

-• Jargon and Clichés: Can you replace overly technical terms or tired phrases with simpler, more direct language?
+- Jargon and Clichés: Can you replace overly technical terms or tired phrases with simpler, more direct language that resonates with your 2026 audience?

-• Passive Voice: While not always bad, overuse can weaken your writing.
-Look for opportunities to use active voice.
+- Passive Voice: While not always detrimental, overuse can weaken your writing.
+Look for opportunities to use active voice for more direct impact.
+For example, change “The report was written by the team” to “The team wrote the report.”

-• Ambiguity: Are there sentences that could be interpreted in multiple ways?
+- Ambiguity: Are there sentences that could be interpreted in multiple ways?
+Clarify them to ensure your intended meaning is conveyed.

 Step 4: Check for Flow and Transitions